-Unfortunately the reunion was cut short by the sudden return of the red-horned creature that failed spectacularly at menacing him earlier.
+Unfortunately the reunion was cut short by the sudden return of the red-horned creature that'd failed so spectacularly at menacing him earlier.
 Looking at it now though, the Doctor could easily believe that it was once a child in a rather garish costume.
 He didn’t want to hurt it so instead he flashed the light of his sonic in its face as he snapped an instant scan.
 Two scaly hands covered its eyes and then it ran screaming away from them.
 There.
 No permanent damage done.

 When he checked the readout he saw human DNA overlayed with a pattern he didn’t recognize, though it was uncomfortably close to Nestene plastic.
 Which made sense, he realized suddenly.
 Frightening sense.
 Maybe the Nestene were behind this?